rzzzwilson/Random-Stuff/python_speed_tests/string_concat/README.rst

 If you aren't in a tight loop and you can use the slightly less general comprehension method then do that if memory is not a concern, else use stringio.

+The take-away conclusion: If you are doing a lot of string concatenation work and you make an assumption about relative speeds, expect this to change with python updates and codebase changes.
+So TEST YOUR ASSUMPTIONS and possibly build those assumptions into a unittest case.
+And test your actual application speed, possibly in another unittest case.